 Dr. Thomas Enders.
 Dr. Enders has served on our Board since September 2021 and previously served as a member of the Lilium GmbH board from January 2021.
+Since 2023, Dr. Enders has also served as an independent director on the Board of General Electric.
 Dr. Enders has served as a member of the Executive Committee and Audit Committee of the board of directors of Linde plc, a global industrial gases and engineering company, since 2018 and currently serves on the boards of Lufthansa AG, Germany's flag carrier, and Helsing GmbH, a young German AI company.
 Prior to joining the Lilium GmbH board, Dr. Enders held a number of positions at Airbus SE, a European multinational aerospace corporation, including Chief Executive Officer of Airbus SE from June 2012 to April 2019 and Chief Executive Officer of Airbus' Commercial Aircraft Division from 2007 to 2012.
 Dr. Enders also held a number of positions at European Aeronautic Defense and Space Company (EADS) (rebranded as Airbus Group), including co-Chief Executive Officer from 2005 to 2007 and Head of Defense Division from 2000 to 2005.
 Dr. Enders served as a member of the Executive Committee of Airbus S.E. from its creation in 2000 until 2019.
 Dr. Enders studied Economics, Political Science and History at the University of Bonn and the University of California, Los Angeles.
 He holds a degree as Dr. Phil from University of Bonn.

 David Wallerstein.
 Mr. Wallerstein has served as a member of our Board since September 2021 and previously served as a member of the Lilium GmbH board from September 2017.
-Mr. Wallerstein has held a number of positions at Tencent Holdings Limited, a Chinese multinational technology conglomerate holding company providing Internet-related services and products, including Chief eXploration Officer since 2014 and Senior Executive Vice President since 2001.
+Mr. Wallerstein has held a number of positions at Tencent Holdings Limited, a Chinese multinational technology conglomerate holding company providing Internet-related services and products, including Chief eXploration Officer from 2014 to 2023, Senior Executive Vice President from 2001 to 2023 and Senior Advisor since 2024.
 Mr. Wallerstein holds a Master's degree from the University of California, Berkeley and a B.A. from the University of Washington.

 Niklas Zennström.
 Mr. Zennström has served as a member of our Board since September 2021 and previously served as a member of the Lilium GmbH advisory board from December 2016.
 Mr. Zennström has served as Chief Executive Officer and Founding Partner at Atomico, a European venture capital firm investing in innovative technology companies around the world, since 2007.
 Prior to founding Atomico, Mr. Zennström co-founded and served as the Chief Executive Officer of Skype, a proprietary telecommunications application specializing in voice and video communications, acquired by Microsoft, from 2002 to 2007.
 Prior to Skype, Mr. Zennström co-founded and served as Chief Executive Officer of Kazaa B.V., a peer-to-peer content distribution provider, from 2000 to 2002.
 Mr. Zennström also co-founded and served as the Chief Executive Officer of Joltid Ltd., a provider of peer-to-peer technologies for content distributors, Internet Service Providers, websites and software developers, from 2001 to 2003.
 Prior to Joltid, Mr. Zennström served in various General Manager positions at Tele2 AB, a European telecommunications operator, from 1996 to 1999.
 Mr. Zennström holds a Master of Science degree in Engineering Physics and a Bachelor of Science degree in Business Administration from Uppsala University.
-Mr. Zennström also currently serves on the boards of H&M Hennes & Mauritz AB, Zennström Philanthropies, Orbital Systems, Rekki and Vay Technologies.
+Mr. Zennström also currently serves on the boards of H&M Hennes & Mauritz AB, Zennström Philanthropies, Orbital Systems, Rekki and Neko Health.